List of Bluey characters: Buddy

+Juniper

+Juniper is a Shiba Inu who is friends with most of the people and students at Mrs Retriever's school, as well as Muffin Heeler.
+She is the daughter of Juniper's Mum, but has an unknown father as of yet.

-Bentley
+Bentley and Zara

-Bentley is a Cavalier King Charles Spaniel who is small, but determined, and after many tries, makes it onto the monkey bars.
-She has a twin sister named Zara.
+Bentley and Zara are twin Cavalier King Charles Spaniels.
+Zara is cheerful and curious, while Bentley is small, but determined, and after many tries, makes it onto the monkey bars.

 Classmates' siblings

 Lulu Russell

-Lulu Russell is a young Jack Russell Terrier girl who is the younger sister of Jack.
+Lulu Russell is a young, chubby Jack Russell Terrier girl who is the younger sister of Jack.
 Originating from Victoria, Lulu is a young girl who is curious about the world around her.
-She is sometimes mischievous, sometimes being sassy towards others.
-Her perceived sassiness towards others stems from her tendencies to repeat anything other people says about them.
-Despite that, she remains a curious girl who loves her friends and family.
+She is sometimes mischievous, sometimes being sassy towards others; her perceived sassiness towards others stems from her tendencies to repeat anything other people says about them.
+Despite that, she remains a curious and cute girl who loves her friends and family.
 Pre-development material for "Daddy Dropoff" initially suggests Lulu, or a character that appears like her, would take the place of Lila as Bingo's best friend.
-However, the book Where's Bluey?
+The books reveal more information about Lulu: Where's Bluey and Bingo? reveals that she is friends with Dusty, and Where's Bluey?
 At Easter reveals that she is attending, or is a special guest at, Bingo's Kindy.

 Dusty

 Dusty is a young Australian Kelpie girl with auburn-blonde hair who is the youngest sister of Rusty and Digger.
-An exuberant and energetic little girl, she is adventurous and curious.
+A cute, exuberant and energetic little girl, she is adventurous and curious.
 She likes playing cricket with her family, and gets excited when Rusty bats her a catch.
 Ancillary material reveals that she is implied to be friends with Dougie and Lulu.

 Digger

 Digger is a teenage Australian Kelpie boy who is the eldest brother of Rusty and Dusty.
 He looks out for his younger siblings and is kind and caring.
 He allows Rusty to play cricket with his older friends, warning him that despite his age, he would have to brave the faster bowls.
-His friends include Captain, Mia, and a teenage boy named Tiny known for his fast bowls.
+His friends include Captain, Mia, and a teenage boy named Tiny C. known for his fast bowls.

 Other siblings

-Lila has a younger brother who is not able to talk yet; Chloe has a baby brother, and Coco has eight other siblings of varying ages.
+Lila has a younger brother who is not able to talk yet, Chloe has a baby brother, Coco has eight other siblings of varying ages, Indy has a little sister who was an early baby, and Juniper has an older brother.